adithyakalhan15/teamworks/laravel/DeployServices.md

+# Guid to Deploying the microservice
+This guid will tell how the microservices should be deployed manually with apache server.
+For each server the desired url and the config file code will be given bellow.

-# Deploying the microservice "Users"
+## Deploying the microservice "Users"
 The microservice users is a laravel project and it will be deployed in following url.

     http://localhost/api/user